syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Connectors.md

 ## SequenceFlow

 A SequenceFlow flow shows the order that the activities are performed in a BPMN process and is represented by a solid graphical line.
-To create a [SequenceFlow](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Controls.BpmnFlowType.html#fields#SequenceFlow), the [FlowType](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnFlowViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnFlowViewModel_FlowType) property of the bpmnflow should be set to **SequenceFlow**.
+To create a [SequenceFlow](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Controls.BpmnFlowType.html#fields#SequenceFlow), the [FlowType](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnFlowViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnFlowViewModel_FlowType) property of the [BpmnFlowViewModel](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnFlowViewModel.html) should be set to **SequenceFlow**.
 The types of sequence are as follows:

 * SequenceFlow - Sequence flows represent the typical path between two flow objects.
 * ConditionalSequenceFlow - Conditional sequence flows are used to control the flow of a process based on certain conditions.